Qoojoe/zotero-obsidian-annotation-export-template/README.md

 - **Page numbers are functioning links that will open the corresponding section in Zotero**
 - Comments, if available
 - Annotation tags, if available
-	- "Blocked" via code formatting (backtick character) from becoming recognized tags in Obsidian (can be easily unblocked by removing backticks in template)
+	- "Blocked" via code formatting (backtick character) from becoming functioning tags in Obsidian (can be easily unblocked by removing backticks in template)
 ### Related works
 - Works that are marked as related in Zotero are automatically listed at the end of the exported file
 	- Corresponding Zotero link is automatically generated